 An annual non-juried DAC members exhibition

 October 24 – November 15

 Opening reception: Friday, October 24 from 5-7 p.m

 This is an opportunity for our member artists to create work which illuminates the splendor and the grandeur, the fragility, the vulnerability, the overwhelming magnificence of the natural world, and to explore the relationship between oneself and the real and the mystical landscapes of nature.
 It is an opportunity to be inspired, to reflect, to thoughtfully respond to one’s environment, one’s personal geography.

-This year we will collaborate with the Water Information Program, Great Old Broads for Wilderness, Conservation Colorado, Durango Nature Studies, the San Juan Mountain Association and the San Juan Citizen’s Alliance.
+This year we will collaborate with the Water Information Program, Great Old Broads for Wilderness, The Exit Gallery at Fort Lewis College and Maria’s Bookshop.
 The exhibit is being sponsored by Backcountry Experience and Water Information Program.

-Click here to download a prospectus and application.
+Click here to download the prospectus and application.